France grabs for power over Alstom future with new takeover law

 Any such acquisition will now need the approval of the economy minister, the decree published in France’s Official Journal said.

-The current holder of the post Arnaud Montebourg - a self-described “economic patriot” - has criticized the proposed Alstom-GE deal for fear of the impact on French jobs and prestige, and advocated a tie-up with Siemens, which he says would create European champions in power and trainbuilding.
+The current holder of the post Arnaud Montebourg - a self-described “economic patriot” - has criticized the proposed Alstom-GE deal for fear of the impact on French jobs and prestige, and advocated a tie-up with Siemens SIEG.DE.

 “With this reform, France will have a clear and efficient legal framework comparable to that in a number of other open economies within and outside Europe,” he said in a statement.